 Elsa in Skräddartorp and her 28 cats is Lars Lerin’s second children’s book, a story in words, photographs and watercolor paintings.

-The book is shortlisted for the Adlibris Prize.
+The book was shortlisted for the Adlibris Prize.